 - All parties to the dispute may voluntarily agree to take the matter to an ADR process.
 Stipulation for this procedure is provided on-line.
 Parties choose and contact their own ADR provider.
 Panelist Lists are available on-line.
 (Click here for stipulation form and ADR panelist lists)

 - An initial Case Management Conference (“CMC”) will be scheduled within 120 days of the filing of the Complaint.
 A Case Management Conference Statement must be completed and provided to the court clerk no later than 15 calendar days prior to the scheduled conference.
-The El Dorado County Superior Court Case Management Judge will strongly encourage all parties and their counsel to consider and utilize ADR procedures.
+The El Dorado County Superior Court strongly encourages all parties and their counsel to consider and utilize ADR procedures.

 - If the parties agree to ADR before the CMC and file the form Stipulation to Participate in Alternative Dispute Resolution (ADR) the scheduled CMC will be vacated to allow for the ADR process to conclude within 90 days.
 In these cases, the CMC will be continued for case management/status review 90-100 days after the original CMC date.
 If the case is resolved through ADR, the status review date may be vacated if the court receives a dismissal or judgment.